 Loss Prevention Standard LPS 1175 is a specification for testing and classifying the burglary resistance of building components, including doors.
-Components are rated from 1 to 6 according to their ability to withstand attack, security rating 6 being the highest.
-As an example, insurers recommend security rating 4 door assemblies for commercial premises.
-Doors achieving any classification to this standard are acceptable under the 'Secured by design' initiative, which supports the principles of 'designing out crime' by use of prevention and security standards for a range of applications.
-For more information on the scheme and a list of approved products and suppliers see 'Secured by design' website.
+Components are rated from 1 to 8 according to their ability to withstand attack, security rating 8 being the highest; as an example, insurers recommend security rating 4 door assemblies for commercial premises.
+Doors achieving any classification to this standard are acceptable under the; 'Secured by Design' initiative, which supports the principles of 'designing out crime' by use of prevention and security standards for a range of applications.
+For more information on the scheme and a list of approved products and suppliers see 'Secured by Design' website.

 It is recommended that doors be supplied with their own frame, and that the ironmongery and method of fixing the frame into the opening are of equivalent standard.
+PAS 24 is a minimum standard under 'Secured by Design'.

-Guidance on the security of buildings against crime is also given in BS 8220.
+Guidance on the security of buildings against crime is also given in BS 8220; see BS 5357 regarding installation and application of security glazing.